Quantone/sdk-java/README.md

 For instructions on how to use the Java SDK, please visit: [https://developer.decibel.net/java-sdk](https://developer.decibel.net/java-sdk)

-You will to sign up for a [Decibel API key](https://developer.decibel.net/signup) before running queries with the SDK
+You will nned to sign up for a [Decibel API key](https://developer.decibel.net/signup) before running queries with the SDK

 ###Terms of Service
 ©Decibel Music Systems, 2014.
 May be used freely in unaltered form.